navis-org/pymaid/README.md

 - `create_connectivity_distance_matrix()`: returns distance matrix based on connectivity similarity (Jarrell et al., 2012)
 - `synapse_distance_matrix()`: cluster synapses based on eucledian distance

-### pymaid.anatomy:
+### pymaid.morpho:
 - `calc_cable()`: calculate cable length of given neuron
 - `calc_strahler_index()`: calculate strahler index for each node
 - `cut_neuron()`: virtually cuts a neuron at given treenode and returns the distal and the proximal part
 - `classify_nodes()`: adds a new column to a neuron's dataframe categorizing each node as branch, slab, leaf or root
 - `cut_neuron2()`: similar to above but uses iGraph (slightly faster)
-- `downsample_neuron()`: take skeleton data and reduces the number of nodes while preserving synapses, branch points, etc.
+- `downsample_neuron()`: takes skeleton data and reduces the number of nodes while preserving synapses, branch points, etc.
 - `synapse_root_distances()`: similar to `pymaid.igraph_catmaid.calculate_distance_from_root()` but does not use iGraph